 \subsection{Ablation Study}

-To further investigate the role and interaction of words level and sentences level style definitions in the TSD module, we conduct ablation experiments on the ``The Scream" dataset based on GPT-3.5-turbo.
-As shown in Table \ref{tab3}, words level prompts have a more significant positive impact on LLMs' understanding of text style than sentences level prompts.
-This may be attributed to the fact that words level prompts provide more granular and localized style information, enabling LLMs to more precisely capture subtle semantic nuances and stylistic variations in the text.
-In contrast, sentences level prompts may be more macroscopic and struggle to convey the finer stylistic differences within the text.
-Furthermore, placing words level prompts before sentences level prompts yields better results in style transfer experiments compared to the reverse order.
-This may be because words level prompts can guide the LLMs to initially focus on fine-grained semantics and local stylistic information in the text.
-This arrangement can more effectively learn and retain the subtle semantic differences in the text, to more accurately convey the required style and enhance the sensitivity of the LLMs to the overall style of the text.
+To further investigate the role and interaction of word and sentence level style definitions in the TSD module, we conducted ablation experiments on the ``The Scream'' and ``Scientific Literature'' datasets using GPT-3.5-Turbo.
+As shown in Table \ref{tab5}, word level prompts have a more significant positive impact on LLMs' understanding of text style than sentence level prompts.
+This may be attributed to the fact that word level prompts provide more granular and localized style information, enabling LLMs to more precisely capture subtle semantic nuances and stylistic variations in the text.
+In contrast, sentence level prompts may be more macroscopic and struggle to convey the finer stylistic differences within the text.